How to install libuv on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Which Enterprise Linux versions is libuv available for?

-libuv is available for RHEL 7, 8 and the matching AlmaLinux, Rocky Linux and Oracle Linux releases.
+libuv is available for RHEL 7, 8.